sanikapatil3005/Jenkins-CI-CD-Pipeline/README.md

 ---

-## Note
+## Notes
-Application source code is not included in this repository as the focus of this project is on **DevOps CI/CD automation, containerization, and cloud deployment**, rather than application development.
+- The application source code is not included in this repository as the focus of the project was on **DevOps CI/CD automation and deployment**.
+- The screenshots folder contains proof of execution for each pipeline and deployment step.

 ---